 Mentor pairs can use this form at their first mentor meeting.
 We've created this to help you get to know each other better and identify any additional support that may be required.
-It covers some sensitive subjects so please make sure your mentee is comfortable covering the topics below.
+It covers sensitive subjects so don't worry if you don't feel comfortable talking about these straight away.

-Mentor/Mentee Information
+Mentee/Mentor Information

-N
+Name: Name:

-Preferred Pronouns:
+Preferred Pronouns: Preferred Pronouns:

 About You

-Name:

 What are your likes and dislikes?

 What would you like to achieve in the next four months?

 What are your future ambitions?

-lame:

-Preferred Pronouns:

-Getting to know youcontinued.
-Emotional Wellbeing

-De veu heve env general support neede?
-Explain any anxiety you may have

-Do you have any general support needs? ✓ X
+Do you have any general support needs? .
+4

-Explain any stress you may have
+~ ×

 Do you have a visual impairment?

-Explain any mental health worries you may have

 Do you have a hearing impairment?
-Do you have any triggers that cause negative rea

 Do you need support reading or writing?

-How can we support you?

 Do you need to take extra breaks?

+-

+6